Price of Anarchy with Heterogeneous Latency Functions: Introduction

+Our study of equilibrium flows in networks with heterogeneous delay functions provides multiple results on the existence of equilibrium and the price of anarchy.
+We describe below, the results that we obtained for both the the non-atomic and atomic models.

+\paragraph{Results for Non-atomic Network Flows:} To analyze this class of problems, we introduce a multi-dimensional version of the Pigou bound \cite{RT2002} that includes a parameter which we term as the {\em Gamma} bound.
+Combining the two, provides us bounds on the price of anarchy for non-atomic flows.

+We show that the price of anarchy for the general class of convex heterogeneous functions can become unbounded, even growing with the flow requirement.
+This contrasts with results for delay functions that only depend on the aggregate flow, a model for which Roughgarden and Tardos \cite{RT2002} bound the price of anarchy in terms of a parameter $\alpha$ that measures the growth rate of the delay function.

-\paragraph{Our Results and Techniques for Non-atomic Network Flows:} Our initial result is negative.
-We show that the price of anarchy for convex heterogeneous functions can grow unbounded with the flow requirement.
-However if we consider the class of heterogenous $\theta$-polynomial delay functions then we can provide bounds on the price of anarchy that are not dependent on the network size or the requirements.
-We define $\theta$-polynomial delay functions to be multivariate polynomial functions where every term has degree $\theta$ and which contain independent terms for each commodity (absence of independent terms leads to unbounded price of anarchy).
-This includes the class of linear functions.
-The existence of Nash Equilibrium follows from the results in \cite{RT2002} which show the existence of a Nash Equilibrium flow in $k$-commodity non-atomic networks with convex delay functions.
-Our results show that the price of Anarchy is bounded by a function of the polynomial size, degree and coefficients.
-We also describe lower bound examples.
-These results extend previous results on the price of anarchy, more specifically the surprising result that \cite{RT2002} presents.
-In summary:
+However for the class of heterogeneous $\theta$-complete polynomial delay functions, which include the standard affine functions, we provide bounds on the price of anarchy that are independent of the network size and the flow requirements.
+Our results show that the price of anarchy is bounded by a function of the polynomial size, degree and coefficients.
+We also discuss lower bound examples.
+These results extend previous work on the price of anarchy, more specifically the results that \cite{RT2002} presents.
+The existence of Nash Equilibrium for convex heterogeneous delays follows from the results in \cite{RT2002} which show the existence of a Nash Equilibrium flow in $k$-commodity non-atomic networks with convex delay functions.